This article is part of a five-part series on race conditions. The complete series is:

 your queries run in the read uncommitted isolation level.
 However, it still

-requires that your schema allow the other columns to be NULL
+requires that your schema allow the other columns to be NULL, which may be

 undesirable even if it is the default for columns created by Rails.